The Round Schoolhouse

 Also see . . .
 Recalling the Adventures of Captain Thunderbolt - Culturelocker.
 (Submitted on June 13, 2014, by Kevin Craft of Bedford, Quebec.)

 Additional keywords.
 Brookline Historical Association;Michael Martin;Lightfoot

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 12, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 492 times since then.
+This page was last revised on January 25, 2020.
+It was originally submitted on June 12, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 537 times since then and 18 times this year.
 Last updated on June 16, 2014, by Kevin Craft of Bedford, Quebec.
 Photos: 1, 2, 3. submitted on June 12, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.